 In addition, Rajapalayams were bred as war dogs during the Carnatic Wars and Polygar War against the British soldiers.
 However, the Rajapalayam are still being used by the Indian army – often situated on the borders of Kashmir.

 - Local folklore claims that 4 Rajapalayam dogs once killed a tiger defending their master.

 - Some researchers believe that the Dalmatian dog breed may have descended from the Rajapalayam.

 - In the mid-2000’s, the Indian Post started printing the Rajapalayam dogs on stamps.
 The purpose was to raise awareness of this prized Indian dog breed.

 Rajapalayam dogs are affectionate and highly devoted to their owners.
 That said, they operate better as a single-owner dogs and unlike many breeds, don’t enjoy being pet or handled by unfamiliar people.

 They dislike it so much that they tend to show aggressive and hostile tendencies toward strangers.
-In other words, don’t try to touch one without getting to know him first!
+Fair warning: don’t try to touch one without getting to know him or her first!

-This means that its highly important to socialize a Rajapalayam early on – with both human and other dogs.
-Naturally, Rajapalayams don’t get along with cats and their prey instincts could make them hunt the small feline.
+This means that its highly important to socialize a Rajapalayam early on – with both humans and other dogs.
+And for cat lovers, Rajapalayams naturally don’t get along with cats and their prey instincts could make them hunt the small feline.